Fujifilm Instax Mini Link Review

 We conducted many hours of side-by-side color quality evaluations of the printers in this review.
 Our critique focused on resolution and overall impression.
-To put it bluntly, the Fujifilm did not perform well in comparison to its peers.
+To put it bluntly, the Instax Mini Link did not perform well in comparison to its peers.
 Its resolution was poor, its dynamic range was limited, and the whites tended to be blown out.
 However, the skin tones and color fidelity were reasonably accurate.

 While we all want decent resolution in our pictures, for shots of people, color accuracy is arguably more important.
 This printer also produced a warm tonal cast in the images.
-This coloring added a vintage appearance as if they had just been pulled out of a dusty photo album.
-In our opinion, if you are into the old Polaroid look, the shortcomings in image quality actually add to this aesthetic.
+This coloring added a vintage appearance as if we had just pulled them out of a dusty photo album.
+In our opinion, if you are into the old Polaroid look, the shortcomings in image quality add to this aesthetic.

-If you want to render detailed images in grayscale, this is probably not the printer for you.
+If you want to render detailed images in grayscale, this is probably not your printer.
 As one tester put it, "the resolution is abysmal."
 Additionally, the dynamic range on the Instax Mini Link is at the lowest end of the class.
-The resulting lack in tonal transitions leaves out a lot of details as the darkest and lightest areas are washed out.
+The resulting lack of tonal transitions leaves out a lot of details as the darkest and lightest areas are washed out.

 On the upside, given that we're talking about a mini printer, the color is surprisingly good and keeps with the original image.
-However, there is a slight magenta cast through light grey, but this kind of warming is present in many of the mid and full-size printers as well.
-As with the color evaluation, this printer is good for candid, social setting type imagery, and would be great fun at a party.
+However, there is a slight magenta cast through light grey, but this kind of warming is present in many mid and full-size printers.
+As with the color evaluation, this printer is good for candid, social setting imagery and would be great fun at a party.

 This metric looks at the paper types and dimensions that the machine can accommodate as well as other features like print time and tray capacity.
-As is the case for all of the mini machines, the Fujifilm prints in only one size, in this case 1.8" x 2.4".
-Additionally, the paper capacity is limited to the 10 sheets that come in a sealed pack.
+As is the case for all mini machines, the Instax Mini Link prints in only one size, in this case, 1.8" x 2.4".
+Additionally, the paper capacity is limited to the ten sheets in a sealed pack.

-The operating cost metric is an assessment of how much it costs to maintain the printer.
+The operating cost metric is how much it costs to maintain the printer.
 The maintenance cost is expressed in the form of price per print.
-In the case of mini printers, this is not an estimate because the photo paper is self-developing and no estimates of ink consumption are required.
+In the case of mini printers, this is not an estimate because the photo paper is self-developing, and no estimates of ink consumption are required.
 Thus, the cost of a single piece of photo paper — in this case $0.64 — is the operating cost of the Instax Mini Link.

-The Fujifilm Instax Mini Link is among the lowest scoring printers in this review and yet it's priced similarly to all the other mini printers.
+The Fujifilm Instax Mini Link is among the lowest-scoring printers in this review, and it's priced similarly to all other mini printers.
 By this accounting, this printer is not a good value.
-There is only one unique and redeeming aspect of this machine, and that is the vintage-style photos it renders.
-If this look appeals to you, then the machine will have value.
+There is only one unique and redeeming aspect of this machine: vintage-style photos.
+This machine is worthwhile if this look appeals to you.